Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Game Consoles

-For gaming consoles like PlayStation and Xbox, you have two primary options for changing your Disney+ region: using a VPN via your router or using a Smart DNS proxy.
+For gaming consoles like PlayStation and Xbox, you have two main ways to change your Disney+ region: using a VPN via your router, or a Smart DNS proxy.

-While a Smart DNS proxy is easier to set up on a console, it doesn’t encrypt your data or hide your IP address.
-VPN software is vastly more secure, versatile, and is the overall superior choice.
+A Smart DNS proxy is easier to set up on a console, but it doesn’t encrypt your data or hide your IP address.
+VPN software is vastly more secure, versatile, and is the better choice overall.

 For access to many more Disney+ regions, using a VPN through your router is the way to go, with ExpressVPN being the least complex option.

-Upon launch, Disney claimed its streaming service was “VPN proof”.
-That’s not the case, but Disney+ is effective at detecting and blocking many VPN IP addresses.
+At launch, Disney claimed its streaming service was “VPN proof”.
+It isn’t, but Disney+ is good at detecting and blocking many VPN IP addresses.

 If the streaming service detects your VPN connection, you’ll see this message (also known as error code 73): Disney+ is only available in certain regions.
 Depending on where you are located, you may not be able to access Disney+.